alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog Inline/hnstest (1).png)

 How do you verify an HNS domain and link it to your site?
 Same way you do with DNS.
 Set up a custom record to point it to your Fleek site.
-If you used **Namebase** to get your HNS TLD/domain, you can quickly update your records through there, or use your own Handshake Nameserver as an alternative.
+If you use **Namebase** to get your HNS TLD/domain, you can quickly update your records through there, or use your own Handshake Nameserver as an alternative.

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/records%20(1).png)